- Search The Registry

 Benjamin Franklin Chavis Jr. was born and grew up in Oxford, North Carolina.
 In 1960 at the age of twelve, Chavis became the first Black to be issued a library card at the public library.
 He graduated from Mary Potter High School in 1965 and entered St. Augustine College in Raleigh as a freshman.
 He was an assistant to Martin Luther King Jr. and earned a Bachelor of Arts in Chemistry from the University of North Carolina at Charlotte (1969).

-In 2009, Chavis joined with Ezell Brown and established Education Online Services Corporation headquartered in Coral Springs, Florida.
-In 2011, Chavis collaborated on "Surviving the Game: How to Succeed in the Music Business" where Chavis is credited as author of the foreword and technical advisor.
-In 2014, Chavis became the interim president and CEO of the National Newspaper Publishers Association, which focuses on supporting and advocating for publishers of the nation's more than 200 Black newspapers.
+In 2009, Chavis joined Ezell Brown and established Education Online Services Corporation in Coral Springs, Florida.
+In 2011, Chavis collaborated on "Surviving the Game: How to Succeed in the Music Business," where Chavis is credited as the author of the foreword and technical advisor.
+In 2014, Chavis became the interim president and CEO of the National Newspaper Publishers Association, which focuses on supporting and advocating for publishers of the nations more than 200 Black newspapers.
 In 2015, he helped organize the 20th Anniversary of the Million Man March: Justice or Else.